the-snesler/canvasion/README.md

 To run the program, you can run `deno run --allow-env --allow-net --allow-read main.ts"`.

 This will sync your assignments between Notion and Canvas every 4 hours while the program is running.

-# Roadmap
-- [x] Sync assignments and completion back and forth between one Canvas user and one Notion database when the program is run
-- [ ] Support mapping fields from the template to the user's database
-- [ ] Support multiple users
-- [ ] Support manual refresh via webhook
-- [x] Automatically refresh on a schedule
-- [ ] Dockerfile
-- [ ] Web frontend for users to register
-- [x] Setup instructions